On Shadows and Influencers

 Sitting in my office in downtown Vancouver, an Excel sheet open in front of me, I daydream: “A fluffy sponge cake.
 Three layers.
 Rosewater buttercream.
 Soak the cake in lemon syrup.
 Fresh rose petals to decorate.
 A sprinkle of gold powder on top of the cake to finish.”

 For a few minutes, I escape the reality of my job as a researcher and enter a baking fantasy, one of my secret internal worlds.
-That world, that compartment of my personality, is as much part of me as my name, my hair colour, or the sound of my voice. «Cogito ergo sum», wrote Descartes, “I think, therefore I am.”
+That world, that compartment of my personality, is as much a part of me as my name, my hair colour, or the sound of my voice. «Cogito ergo sum», wrote Descartes, “I think, therefore I am.”
 I “bake, therefore I am.”
 Baking is synonymous with my name and my name is synonymous with baking.
 We are one.

 A 21st Century Mom of One Tries to Write